This post may contain affiliate links. Please see disclosure policy here.

 This Orange Cake is one of my favorite cakes.
 The texture is soft and the flavor is amazing thanks to fresh orange juice and zest!

-Marilyn’s Orange Cake is another favorite and I think I can honestly say it is my favorite cake ever!
+Marilyn’s Orange Cake is a family favorite and I think I can honestly say it is my favorite cake ever!
 Any cake that wins the blue ribbon at the fair has to be good !
-In the description of the Fresh California Orange Cake Marilyn says that she had to bake it three times before leaving for the fairground.
-Practice makes perfect.
+It is light, tender, and full of orange flavor.

 - Eggs